samyakpadwekar/Java_backend/Spring Core/Readme.md

 The following image shows the process flow of the bean life cycle.(Soure : Geeksforgeeks)
 ![alt text](https://media.geeksforgeeks.org/wp-content/uploads/20200428011831/Bean-Life-Cycle-Process-flow3.png)

-### What is the difference between XML and Java Configurations for Spring?
+### 14.What is the difference between XML and Java Configurations for Spring?
-### How do you choose between XML and Java Configurations for Spring?
+### 15.How do you choose between XML and Java Configurations for Spring?
-### How do you define a component scan in XML and Java Configurations?
+### 16.How do you define a component scan in XML and Java Configurations?

-### What is IOC (Inversion of Control)?
+### 17.What is IOC (Inversion of Control)?
 - Inversion of Control is a principle in software engineering which transfers the control of objects or portions of a program to a container or framework, often used it in the context of object-oriented programming.
 - In contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework to take control of the flow of a program and make calls to our custom code.
 To enable this, frameworks use abstractions with additional behavior built in.
 If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.
 - The advantages of this architecture are: